-In order to overcome heading estimate errors inherent with a magnetic compass (or in the case of the "no compass" configuration - no heading estimate), an optional "positive identification" feature is available.
+In order to overcome heading estimate errors inherent with a magnetic compass (or in the case of a "no compass" configuration - no heading estimate), an optional "positive identification" feature is available.
 This feature is mechanized by integrating a Digital Video Broadcasting (DVB) compatible receiver with the RC3000.

-When positive identification via DVB is enabled, the LOCATE function will scan the sky looking for an identifiable satellite which will be called a "signpost".
+When positive identification via DVB is enabled, the LOCATE function will scan the sky looking for an identifiable satellite referred to as a "signpost".
 The signpost satellite will be identified via the DVB receiver locking onto a frequency / symbol rate / forward error correction code pattern stored in the RC3000 for that satellite.
-A positive identification of the satellite can be accomplished by recognizing a unique identification string encoded in the DVB data stream.